 If a morning runner wants to become a night runner, or vice versa, what’s the first step to making the change?

 “Transitioning into and out of morning or night running starts with your sleep schedule.
 You have to set up a sleep schedule that allows you to recover properly each day so you feel ready to tackle training.
 After that, consider what changes occur before and after training as well.

 For example, you need to understand that your runs may start a little slower in the mornings, which is important so you can measure your training on the proper scale.
-Another example, running at night means you’ll need a couple hours for your body to come down from the run so you can sleep.
+Another example, running at night means you’ll need a couple of hours for your body to come down from the run so you can sleep.
 Plan that into your day properly and you’ll find that it’s less of a burden to make the switch.”

 If you liked this post, don’t forget to share so that others can find it, too.

 Please note that the information provided in the Polar Blog articles cannot replace individual advice from health professionals.
 Please consult your physician before starting a new fitness program.